 At first, there were only about two online brokers before it became popular.
 I actually started out in currency trading and worked my way backwards.
 I started trading currency before I even traded stocks online.
 Back when I started trading, it really was the Wild West.
 You had to run a third party court system right next to your platform because you did not trust that your broker was giving you the correct quotes on currency.
 The spread would get wide and they would literally just stop trading.
 Also read, Everything you need to know about brokers.

 It’s just a miracle that any of us survived that time period or even made any money at all.
 It took me about three years to turn about $6,000 into $70,000.
 Three years was a long time in those days.
 I’m sure people would make that in a day.
 Although, for me, it was a huge deal.
 From not knowing anything about trading to three years and later having ten times the money I had then.
 I thought that was the greatest thing ever.

 I went looking for a conference or to learn how to trade better.
-After searching, I couldn't fine one so I ended up starting my own.
+After searching, I couldn't find one so I ended up starting my own.
 With my business, I was able to quit my job as a cop.
 Although, I’m still reserve.
 I still put on a uniform to go chase bad guys a couple of times a month just for fun to keep my licenses up.
-But trading and my other business are my full time things now.
+But trading and my other business are my full-time focus now.